Mat-dp/mat-dp-core/docs/index.md

 Welcome to the MAT-DP Core.
 This repository sits at the centre of a wider project to deliver user-friendly and open-access software solutions to environment and energy research.
 While this software *could* be used for many applications, MAT-DP Core and its documentation has been designed with the research of *'environmental impact and material usage in the building of low-carbon systems'* in mind.

-## What is MAT-DP Core?
+## **What is MAT-DP Core?**

 MAT-DP Core is a linear programming library tailored to the needs of research around material demand for low-carbon systems.
 MAT-DP Core helps technically proficient users to explore scenarios and systems relating to their research in Python.

-## Getting Started
+## **Getting Started**

-### Install and Test Run
+### **Install and Test Run**

 Please install poetry, a dependency manager for Python.
-You can find poetry at [this GitHub page.](https://github.com/python-poetry/poetry)
+You can find poetry at [this Poetry GitHub page.](https://github.com/python-poetry/poetry)

+You will need to download MAT-DP Core from the [MAT-DP Core Github repository here](https://github.com/dreamingspires/mat-dp-core).

-To install all the project dependencies
+To install all the project dependencies, navigate to the downloaded library at `path-to-folder/mat-dp-core` in PowerShell or Command Line, then use:

 `poetry install`

-Then go the examples folder
+To set up poetry.
+Then, navigate to the `path-to-folder/mat-dp-core/examples` folder:

 `cd examples`

-Then run the pizza box example
+Now try running the premade pizza box example with:

 `poetry run python3 test.py`

+If successful, you should see a large number of results regarding 'energy, 'pizza_box', and 'cardboard'.
+This means MAT-DP Core is working as intended!

-### Concepts
+### **Definitions**

-#### Definitions

 The following terms will be used frequently: